hachiyuki8/rpg/README.md

 # rpg
-An unknown theme 2D RPG game written in C++ from scratch using SDL (in development)
+An unknown theme 2D RPG written in C++ from scratch using SDL (in development)

 ### Implemented Features